While you are trying to narrow down your debt relief options, there are many factors to keep in mind. Ask yourself:

 Understanding Debt Settlement

 Debt settlement is one of many legal Canadian debt relief options.
-Others include debt consolidation, credit counselling, the consumer proposal and others.
-A debt settlement program is designed primarily for those who are deeply in debt and are not good candidates for debt consolidation or credit counselling, but who are not in a serious enough financial situation that a consumer proposal or bankruptcy is the best option either.
+Others include debt consolidation, the consumer proposal and others.
+A debt settlement program is designed primarily for those who are deeply in debt, not in a serious enough financial situation that a consumer proposal or bankruptcy is the best option either.
 Debt settlement is typically more appropriate if you have at least $10,000 in unsecured consumer debt.

 Other Factors that Qualify You for Debt Settlement